SevrainChea/blablacar-technicaltest/README.md

 ## Known Issues

 State machines work fine for one mower in the input file.
 Problems with synchronizing several mowers using threads.
-Seems like once a thread aqcuires lock on the Lawn object, it only releases it after comleting all its moves...
+Seems like once a thread aqcuires lock on the Lawn object, it only releases it after completing all its moves...

 ## TODO / Going further